cccbr/runningatower/content/docs/090-buildingateam/index.md

 ### Visitors

 Is there an agreed policy for the number of visiting bands, how long such ringing should last and any special considerations around timings.
 The latter may particularly apply when the bells are intrusive.
+It is to be hoped that visiting bands try to perform well.

 The Guild of Clerical Ringers [document](https://cccbr.org.uk/wp-content/uploads/2021/05/2021_05_08_GCR_FAQstoCCCBR.pdf) covers some of these topics from more of a clergy point of view.